 About German Spitz

 There are two types of German Spitz.
 The first, and the smaller of the two, is the Klein, while the other, and the larger of the two, is the Mittel.
-Other than their difference in size, the two are the same when it comes to temperament and looks.
+Other than their difference in size, the two are the same in temperament and looks.

 Lifespan